arshad-yaseen/monacopilot/README.md

 });
 ```

+**That's it!
+Your Monaco Editor now has AI-powered completions! 🎉**

+> [!NOTE]
-You can use any backend framework or programming language for your API handler, as long as the endpoint is accessible from the browser.
+> You can use any backend framework or programming language for your API handler, as long as the endpoint is accessible from the browser.
 For non-JavaScript implementations, see [Cross-Language API Handler Implementation](#cross-language-api-handler-implementation).

-That's it!
-Your Monaco Editor now has AI-powered completions! 🎉

 ### Examples